laflynn23/107-Midterm/README.md

 Finally, My p value, or the probability of a correct response was the exact same as the example but i used the Z_reshaped instead of just Z.

+My results:

+AI Usage:
+Chat GPT was used in this assignment to help me bring the models referenced into code.
+It also helped with formatting this README into a professional looking structure.